 - DMARC success rate: Shows percentage of mail that passed DMARC alignment vs all mail received from the domain that passed either of SPF or DKIM.

 This dashboard tracks the percentage of inbound or outbound mail that has passed Transport Layer Security (TLS) compared to all mail coming from or being sent to your domain.

 - TLS Inbound: Shows percentage of incoming mail (to Gmail) that passed TLS vs all mail received from that domain.

 - TLS Outbound: Shows percentage of outgoing mail (from Gmail) that was accepted over TLS vs all mail sent to that domain.

 This graph shows your delivery error rate.
 It tracks the percentage of messages that were either rejected or temporarily failed to deliver — complete with a reason why the failure occurred.

 And that's it!
 We hope this has been a helpful guide to setting up and running your Google Postmaster Tools.

 Want to learn more about email deliverability?
-Sign up for our monthly Everything Email Newsletter for more tools, tips, and tricks that will help you up your email game.
+Check out the video below, and Sign up for our monthly Everything Email Newsletter for more tools, tips, and tricks that will help you up your email game.